-1 A minimum grade of 'C' is required in all prerequisites for majors in Accounting or Finance.
+- 1 A minimum grade of 'C' is required in all prerequisites for majors in Accounting or Finance.
 ECO 201 Principles of Microeconomics and ECO 202 Principles of Macroeconomics, usually taken in the sophomore year, are required by the Accounting and Finance majors, but may be taken at any time prior to graduation.
-Specific prerequisites for Accounting and Finance courses are noted in the Catalog course descriptions that follow.
+Specific prerequisites for Accounting and Finance courses are noted in the Catalog course descriptions that follow. - 2 In order for a 400-level Finance course to apply to the Finance major or minor, a grade of 'C-' or better must be earned.